5CYTH3/first_cdd_contest/README.md

 npm i
 ```

 :warning: Don't run "gulp".
-It will launch the dev environment but isn't production-ready.
+It will launch the dev environment but **isn't production-ready**.
 Instead, just open the index.html file under the "build/" folder.

+I want to say it again but only the **build folder** is production-ready and is the __most optimized__.
+If you want to evaluate the size or the loading time of the website, just check this folder **only**.